Waveguide QED toolboxes for universal quantum matter: Gauging waveguide QED simulator to interacting SU( ) lattice models

-In the Supplementary Information, we discuss an efficient method with dynamical Raman fields to construct the real-time dynamics of the highly complex Sachdev-Ye (SY) model \cite{Sachdev1993}, an all-to-all Gaussian-random connected $\lim_{n\rightarrow \infty}$SU($n$)-Heisenberg model $\hat{H}_{\text{SY}}$.
+In Appendix \ref{Appendix_SYModel}, we discuss an efficient method to construct the real-time evolution of the Sachdev-Ye (SY) model \cite{Sachdev1993} with dynamical Raman fields, an all-to-all $\lim_{n\rightarrow \infty}$SU($n$)-Heisenberg model $\hat{H}_{\text{SY}}$ (Eq. \ref{Heisenbergmagnetequation} with Gaussian-random $\mathcal{J}_{\overline{i},\overline{j}}$).
 The SY model describes a non-Fermi liquid state of matter, known as the ``strange metal,'' characterized by the absence of long-ranged quasiparticle excitations analogous to high-$T_c$ cuprate superconductors.
 In connection to quantum chaos \cite{Sachdev2015}, a quenched system under $\hat{H}_{\text{SY}}$ rapidly loses the phase coherences and reaches a quantum many-body chaos within time scales that remarkably saturate the quantum bound of the Lyapunov time $\tau_L=\frac{\hbar}{2\pi k_B T}$.
 With gauge-mediated many-body string Hamiltonian between a set of SU$(n)$-spins and an ancilla qubit, we can even directly assemble and measure arbitrarily complex OTOCs \cite{Kitaev2014,Shenker2014, Maldecena2016} $\langle \hat{W}^\dagger(\tau)\hat{V}^\dagger(0)\hat{W}(\tau)\hat{V}(0) \rangle\sim e^{\tau/\tau_L} $ for SU($n$)-variables $\hat{W},\hat{V}$ in our platform for the detection of the quantum chaos and the scrambling of entanglement in many-body quantum systems.
 The SY model also serves as a model of holography that duals quantum gravity in AdS$_2$/CFT \cite{Sachdev1993,Sachdev2015}.